 These accredited programs develop health care professionals who have state-of-the-art clinical knowledge and skills.
 Each program has a 100% board examination pass rate and 100% job placement rate.
 CDS students are well prepared to excel in collaborative health care teams because they participate in engaging interprofessional activities with students in medicine, nursing and the other programs in the School of Health Professions.
 For more information about any of these programs, please click on the hyperlinks above.

-Advising information can be found through the School of Health Professions Student Services.
+Advising information can be found through the College of Health Sciences Student Services.